ivandotv/node-module-ts/README.md

 ### Git Hooks

-There is one git hook setup via `husky` package in combination with `lint-staged`.
+There is one git hook setup via [husky](https://www.npmjs.com/package/husky) package in combination with [lint-staged](https://www.npmjs.com/package/lint-staged).
 Before committing the files all staged files will be run through ESLint and Prettier.

 ### Debugging